itaybel/PwnableWalkthrough/Rooskiss.md

 The problem in this challenge is that we have some kind of alsr, which randomizes our stack.
 So that means we don't have a constant address of where the stack start, so we can't just jump there.
 My way of bypassing that is by using brute force.
-We fill all of the f calculation with the stack canary.
-Then the program prints that calculation to us!
-Thats really important, because if we do thestack with nops, by adding a lot of environment variables that will be pushed to the stack. and after that there will be our shellcode. we can try to run the program a lot of times and jump to an address we decide.
+We fill all of the with nops, by adding a lot of environment variables that will be pushed to the stack. and after that there will be our shellcode. we can try to run the program a lot of times and jump to an address we decide.
 If the address is by any chance in the stack, we will reach our shellcode and get a shell.